alexanderovie/datos/docs/classes/SectionContentItemInfo.md

 > `optional` **text**: `string`

-Defined in: main.ts:26222
+Defined in: main.ts:26562

-content text
+secondary content on the page
+you can find more information about content priority calculation in this help center article

 #### Implementation of